mai-space/pwa-cranach-digital-archive/README.md

 - PWA Installation works flawless on Android Devices
 - PWA works offline, but requires multiple reloads to fetch images from dynamic cache
   - Should be be sufficient for a prototype, but can be improved
-- Image View Images are cached dynamically
+- Image View Images are getting cached
   - Should be removed from caching as they require a lot of space on the device
   - Page is only available with active internet connection anyway

-- gallery.json currently contains all the image information
-  - Will not be changed (as planned)
+### 05.09.2019
+#### Done:
+- Improved Navigation Icon Styling
+- Improved Dynamic Caching

+#### To-Do:
+- More Service-Worker Improvements
+- More Page Styling

 ## License
 [GNU General Public License v3.0](https://github.com/Inf166/WDSS19-Praxisarbeit/blob/master/LICENSE)